guinslym/cstmc_helper_to_parse_the_dataset/README.md

 	python2 artefact.py

 ####artefact.py
 Artefact.py will download all the xml file, than it will parse it to create a .json file.
+Please refer to the **docstring**

 	Dependency:
 	pip install wget